Hi. I’m Sheila Koester creator of the Mobile Phones Research website.

 I’m wondering what our educational landscape will look like after the pandemic.
 Will traditional schools adapt to the incorporation of technology into the modern classroom?
 Or will there still be some opposition to so much reliance upon technology in our educational institutions?
 Time will tell.

-I hope you will enjoy reading the web pages at this website and it will help prepare you for tomorrow’s technology challenges in education.
+I hope you will enjoy reading the web pages at Mobile Phones Research and it will help prepare you for tomorrow’s technology challenges in education.
 Keep returning to this website.
 I’ll do my part to keep you updated on the latest developments in technology and education.

 I've created an Education Technology Facebook group that corresponds with this website.
 Here is the link to my group if you would like to join...